Before you go, why not get a free pest control quote...

 Deter little black ants from returning to your home by taking smart preventive measures.
 Keep firewood and lumber at least 20 feet from the house, so they’re not encouraged to nest nearby.
 Make sure plants and shrubbery around the home are well-maintained and trimmed back.
 Inspect your home for gaps and cracks.
 Seal these with a silicone-based caulk for the best protection against these tiny pests.

-Make sure all food in your kitchen is stored in sealed containers.
+Make sure all the food in your kitchen is stored in sealed containers.
 Never leave scraps sitting out.
 Be mindful of where you keep your trash as well.
 Place outdoor trash cans away from the exterior of the home, and make sure they have tight-fitting lids.

 Little black ants are a nuisance pest.
-They don't do significant harm, but they are an annoying disturbance in your home.
-Outside the home, however, these ants can be a fascinating insect to observe.
+They don’t do significant harm, but they are an annoying disturbance in your home.
+Outside the house, however, these ants can be a fascinating insect to observe.
 Little black ants are strong and hardy, making a home for themselves nearly anywhere they can find the resources they need to survive.

 Little black ants are active both during the day and the night.
 You can see the workers moving about at nearly any hour.
 During the night, as temperatures drop, they move eggs and larvae further underground.

 From June to August, you’re likely to see small flying ants.
 These swarmers grow wings so they can leave the nest and seek mates.
 After mating, the females will break off to form new colonies.
 When you see swarming little black ants, it typically means a nearby colony has grown too large and is now splitting off into new colonies.

 Working with an exterminator can provide a quick solution if you have little black ants in your home.
 We’ll help you clear up the problem and take the necessary steps to prevent it from recurring again in the future.